 In this article, we’ll provide you with eight useful, actionable tips for growing your small business

 Taking the next big step can feel risky.
 But for any small business to grow into the next big thing, challenges will be met, and risks will have to be taken.
-As a matter of fact, it’s extremely difficult to grow your small business – but the rewards are more than worth it.
+As a matter of fact, it’s really difficult to grow your small business if you don't know where to start.

 But that's where we come in.
 We’ve collated eight of the most handy, affordable, and easy ways to reach the next level in the business world, including some top digital marketing tips.
 These methods cover everything from cutting costs to finding niches, and everything in between.

 1. Create a Killer Website

 For your small business to grow in 2020, it needs a website.
 With the world becoming more digital by the day, it’s never been more important for your small business to have a presence online.

 35% of small businesses feel they are too small to warrant a website – and we think that’s garbage!
 These days, building a website has never been easier, quicker or more affordable.
 Thanks to website builders, anyone can get their small business online.